bitrise-io/devcenter/_articles/en/team-management/organizations/org-ownership.md

 tag:
 - orgs
 - " teams"
-summary: 'Organization owners can access and delete all apps linked to the organization, can manage the billing details of an organization and can add or remove other owners. '
+description: 'Organization owners can access and delete all apps linked to the organization, can manage the billing details of an organization and can add or remove other owners. '
 redirect_from: []
 menu: